Connect and Thrive

 For Educators and Teachers

-A shared professional residency for classroom teachers, home-educators, and mentors, combining academic rigor with land-based immersion.
+A shared professional residential one or two week training for classroom teachers, home-educators, and mentors, combining academic rigor with land-based immersion.

 Participants master the Connect and Thrive framework, building the systemic awareness and practical field-skills to lead the next generation toward agency and resilience.